brycewhit13/dictionary-microservice/README.md

 ## Description

 This project is a microservice that acts as a combined dictionary and thesaurus.
 It takes an word as an input and return the definition, part of speech, synonyms, and other information.
 This is achieved through the use of the [Free Dictionary API](https://dictionaryapi.dev/).
+For any word that is entered, the part of speech and definitions are returned to the screen.
+If there are multiple definitions, they will all be output.
+For each of these definitions, there will be a list of synonyms and antonyms which may or may not be empty.
+You can run it locally using `cargo run` or with minikube using the steps described below.

-## Running the program
+## Running the program locally

 1) cd into the directory with `cd dictionary-microservice`
 2) Run the program using `cargo run`